Laurentian University's Master’s degree in Architecture is unique in Canada.

-A Design Portfolio showing your creative and design skills, technical knowledge and relevant professional experience.
-Portfolios can be submitted in a physical format directly at the McEwen School of Architecture or electronically via the platform Issuu (https://issuu.com – send the link of your online portfolio to email@example.com)
+A Design Portfolio showing your creative and design skills, technical knowledge, and relevant professional experience.
+Due to the pandemic, portfolios must be submitted electronically via the platform Issuu.

 B) For those applying to the M.Arch program from outside of the BAS program (including those applying for the Architecture Qualifying Year), you must also submit :